-Usually, the trail cameras are used in the areas where the owner cannot be there to take care of it.
+Usually, trail cameras are used in areas where the owner cannot be there to take care of them.
 So the owner has to take some initiatives to make it run longer.
 Otherwise, they cannot use it for a long time.
 So, here are 7 tips you can follow to keep your trail cameras running longer.

 Pick the right camera: